-A chiropractic adjustment, or manipulation, is the most common treatment form used by chiropractors.
+A chiropractic adjustment, or manipulation, is the most common chiropractic service provided by chiropractors.
 It is a procedure in which a very gentle and specific force (using either hands or a hand-held tool) is used to move a restricted joint back into proper alignment.
 A small amount of gas may be released from within the joint space which sometimes will make an audible “pop” or “crack” sound, much like cracking a knuckle.
 By re-aligning the joint, one will often notice an increased range of motion and mobility as well as decreased pain or discomfort.
 Extensive research shows that chiropractic treatment can help with conditions such as low back pain, neck pain, headaches, rib dysfunction, shoulder and knee pain, and much more.

 Soft Tissue Mobilization

 Muscle tension or tightness in the body can lead to joint dysfunction when left untreated.
 That is why it’s important to address not only the spine, but also the muscular component of pain and discomfort for the body to fully heal.
 The goal of soft tissue mobilization is to break up sticky or knotted muscles (adhesions) to help relax some of the tension in these areas.
 Soft tissue work can be performed with hands-on treatment, such as trigger point therapy or deep tissue massage, or with an instrument.
 Decreasing tension in muscles helps to decrease neck stiffness and low back discomfort, and works hand-in-hand with the chiropractic adjustment.